California food handler card and insurance requirements

 Linkedin

-When opening a restaurant in California, you must adhere to several food safety regulations, including proper training for your staff.
-If you hire employees at your restaurant, you'll need to ensure they have the right license or certification to prepare and serve food.
+In California, you must adhere to food safety regulations, including staff training.
+If you hire employees at your restaurant, cafe, catering company or other food service operation, you’ll need to ensure they have a California food handlers card to prepare and serve food.

-The State Department of Public Health requires most employees who handle food to obtain a California Food Handler card (CFH card) from an ANSI-accredited course within 30 days of hire.
-Riverside, San Bernardino and San Diego counties require their food handlers to obtain certification through a local training program.1
+The State Department of Public Health requires most employees who handle food to obtain a California Food Handlers card (CFH card) from an ANSI-accredited course within 30 days of hire.
+Riverside, San Bernardino and San Diego counties require food handlers to obtain certification through a local training program.

-Any employee who qualifies as a food handler in California is required to obtain a food handler card.
-California workers involved in food preparation, storage or service are categorized as food handlers, including wait staff, chefs, cooks, bartenders and bussers.2
+Any employee who qualifies as a food handler is required to obtain a California food handlers card.
+California workers involved in food preparation, storage or service are categorized as food handlers, including wait staff, chefs, cooks, bartenders and bussers.

 There are some exceptions to the requirement to maintain food handler certification.
 California workplaces that are exempt include: